dandisy/webcore/README.md

 8. Pre Configured Oauth using Laravel Passport

-    with Elorest as Laravel eloquent RESTAPI package see https://github.com/dandisy/elorest
+    with Elorest as a Laravel eloquent RESTAPI package, refer to https://github.com/dandisy/elorest

     - to login (password grant) use http://localhost/webcore/public/oauth/token